-Print Cheshire Labels with Continuous Form Lasers
+How to Print Cheshire Labels with Continuous Form Lasers for Better Quality

-You may have printing Cheshire Labels and customer documents on your trusty old impact printer.
+You may be printing Cheshire Labels and customer documents on your trusty old impact printer.
 You haven’t given it much thought for a long time.
 It’s been producing POSTNET barcodes just fine.
 You may have upgraded to a line printer that works with IMB® Intelligent Mail® barcodes.

 New MicroPlex IMB-Capable Laser Printers

 Are you thinking of moving to LASER for producing IMB Intelligent Mail Cheshire Labels output?

 Get a quote and a discussion today on your impact printer and possible transition to the continuous laser.

 Two Methods of Addressing

 There are two primary methods of addressing mail in the direct mail trade – direct inkjet and non-direct Cheshire.
 The older method, Cheshire labeling, involves printing standard-size labels on plain paper or label stock with pressure-sensitive adhesive and then applying them to mailing pieces.
 In the basic paper process, a Cheshire machine cuts the individual labels from the sheet, applies glue to the back of each, and affixes the label to the mail piece.
 Alternatively, Cheshire machines attach a ‘PSL’ label, which can be removed and applied to a document once received by the addressee.
 This method is often known as a “piggyback” label.

 Continuous laser printers allow line printer users to upgrade and enjoy:

 - 600 dots-per-inch laser output for professional quality